 Here’s a peek…..

 This is the largest hot springs of sorts that bubbles and spits water out off and on.
+Another must see when sharing what to do in Yellowstone with kids.
 There’s a large mud filled hot springs next to this that bubbles.
 You can feel the heat standing several feet away from it.

 I will mention it does smell A LOT like rotten eggs because of the sulfur.
 It’s still totally worth it to stop by and check it out.
 Just breathe thru your mouth. lol